 Not unless you are either the copyright owner or a licensed distributor, or the movie in question has fallen into in the public domain.
 You can find a list of public domain movies here.

-We are the only supplier that stores every mezzanine file in 10-bit ProRes 4:2:2, which means we can engineer your deliverable to your exact specifications quickly and with no quality loss.
+We store every mezzanine file in 1080p 10-bit ProRes 4:2:2, which means we can engineer your deliverable to your exact specifications quickly and with no quality loss.
 We can send it to you by any method you prefer, e.g., download, flash drive, hard drive, DVD, etc. Some methods may involve additional cost.

 It's just an industry term for the master copy of a source.